-- (a) establishing mechanisms for the assessment on the effectiveness of the Board as a whole, the contribution by each Director, the contribution of the Board's various communities, and the performance of the Chief Executive Officer; - (b) establishing the minimum requirements for the Board and the Chief Executive Officer to perform their responsibilities effectively; - (c) recommending and assessing the nominees for directorship, the Directors to fill the Board Committees, as well as nominees for the Chief Executive Officer position.
-This includes assessing Directors and the Chief Executive Officer proposed for re-appointment, before an application for approval is submitted to BNM;
+- (a) establishing a mechanism for formal assessment and carry out annual evaluation to assess the performance and the effectiveness of the Board as a whole, the contribution by each Director to the effectiveness of the Board, the contribution of the Board's various communities, and the performance of the Chief Executive Officer; - (b) establishing the minimum requirements for the Board and the Chief Executive Officer to perform their responsibilities effectively; - (c) recommending and assessing the nominees for directorship, nominees for Board Committees membership, as well as nominees for the Chief Executive Officer or senior management or Company Secretary.
+This includes assessing the Directors and the Chief Executive Officer or senior management or Company Secretary proposed for reappointment where applicable, before an application is submitted to BNM; - (d) recommending to the Board the removal of a Director or Chief Executive Officer or Company Secretary if he/she is ineffective, errant or negligent in discharging his/her responsibilities; - (e) ensuring Directors, Chief Executive Officer, senior management and Company Secretary are assessed under the Fit and Proper requirements at time of appointment, on an annual basis or as and when circumstance changed that may affect the ability to meet the minimum requirements; - (f) assisting the Board in regular review of succession plans for the Board and Board Committees; and - (g) ensuring that all Directors undergo appropriate induction programmes and regularly review the training needs for Directors to ensure the Directors received continuous training.